MPF stands for Mandatory Provident Fund, a retirement savings scheme introduced by the Hong Kong government in 2000.

 Can You Withdraw Your Entitlement from the MPF Before Retirement?

-While the MPF is a great initiative that encourages saving and planning for the future, certain incidents may occur, making it pertinent to withdraw one's accrued benefits under the scheme.
+While MPF in Hong Kong is a great initiative that encourages saving and planning for the future, certain incidents may occur, making it pertinent to withdraw one's accrued benefits under the scheme.

 Hence, you may be wondering what it takes to withdraw your accrued benefits.